 A grant is a gift and may be referred to as a scholarship on your eBill.
 It does not have to be repaid.
 A scholarship is an achievement award which is usually based on academic grades, abilities, skills, class rank, etc. Loans are funds borrowed by the student.
 Loans must be repaid with an interest charge and have a time limit for repayment.

 Merit scholarships for incoming students are awarded by the MD Program Office of Admissions.
 Questions about merit scholarships should be directed to the Office of Admissions at firstname.lastname@example.org.

 The Office of Financial Aid will review any outside aid a student receives to determine if the total amount of aid received exceeds the maximum assigned financial aid cost of attendance (budget).
-If this occurs, the Office of Student Financial Planning is required to return the over-award amount to the highest interest bearing loan first, if applicable.
+If this occurs, the MD Office of Financial Aid is required to return the over-award amount to the highest interest bearing loan first, if applicable.